Richard Schmidt, MD (Philadelphia hospital)

 - Pennsylvania State University College of Medicine, Hershey

 - Orthopedics - Hospital of the University of Pennsylvania, Philadelphia

 - Orthopedic Research - Hospital of the University of Pennsylvania

 - Orthopedic Oncology - Shands Hospital, University of Florida, Gainesville

 Recent Blog Posts:

 Dr. Richard Schmidt is the Medical Director of Orthopedic Oncology at Cancer Treatment Centers of America (CTCA) at Eastern Regional Medical Center (Eastern).

 Dr. Schmidt graduated from Pennsylvania State University College of Medicine in 1980.
 He completed an internship, orthopedic residency and fellowship in orthopedic research at the Hospital of the University of Pennsylvania in 1985.
 Additionally, Dr. Schmidt completed an orthopedic oncology fellowship at Shands Hospital at the University of Florida in Gainesville.

-Dr. Schmidt specializes in sarcomas, which includes cancer of the bone and soft tissue.
-He also has significant experience in treating metastatic bone cancer.
+Dr. Schmidt specializes in sarcomas, which includes cancer of the bone and soft tissue, and metastatic cancer to the bone.
 He is known for his expertise in the surgical management of limb salvage surgery.